firebed/aade-mydata/README.md

 ## Requirements

-In order to use this package, you will need first a `aade id` and a `Subscription key`.
+To use this package, you will need first a `aade id` and a `Subscription key`.
 You can get these credentials by signing up to mydata rest api.

 - Development: [Sign up to mydata development api](https://mydata-dev-register.azurewebsites.net/)
 - Production: [Sign up to mydata production api](https://www.aade.gr/mydata)